Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Stochastic deterioration processes via Dynamic Bayesian Networks

 A stochastic deterioration process can be represented by the DBN shown in Figure \ref{FIG:dbngraph}.
 The deterioration is represented through the damage node $d_t$ which is influenced by a set of time-invariant random variables $\boldsymbol{\theta_t}$.
 The model is denoted as parametric DBN as the damage $d_t$ is influenced by the parameters $\boldsymbol{\theta_t}$.
 Imperfect observations are added into the DBNs by means of the node $\boldsymbol{o_t}$.
 This DBN can be extended by incorporating time-variant random variables as proposed by \citep{StraubDBN2009}; yet, we consider only time-invariant random variables here as they are widely used in the literature and to avoid unnecessary presentation complications.
 Finally, the binary node $F_t$ provides an indication of the failure and survivability.

 Within the context of structural reliability and related problems, DBNs are often employed to propagate and update the uncertainty related to a deterioration process, incorporating evidence from inspections or monitoring.
-Filtering becomes the preferred inference task for inspection and maintenance planning, as a decision is taken at time $t$ supported by evidence gathered from the initial time step $t_0$ up to time $t$.
-The belief state can be propagated and updated by applying the forward operation from the forward-backward algorithm \citep{murphythesis}.
+Filtering becomes the preferred inference task for inspection and maintenance planning problems, as a decision is taken at time $t$ supported by evidence gathered from the initial time step $t_0$ up to time $t$.
+The belief state, defined as the probability distribution over states, can be propagated and updated by applying the forward operation from the forward-backward algorithm \citep{murphythesis}.
+The transition algorithmic step of the forward operation is assumed to be Markovian, being therefore equivalent to the underlying transition model of a POMDP.
+More details on the formulation of POMDP transition models are introduced in Section \ref{Sec:POMDPImplem}.

 At time step $t_0$, the initial belief corresponds to the joint probability of the initial damage and time-invariant parameters $P(d_{t_0},\boldsymbol{\theta_{t_0}})$.
-The forward operation is then applied for the subsequent time steps, comprised of the following steps:
+The forward operation is then applied for the subsequent time steps, comprised of the following steps: \begin{enumerate} \item Transition step: the belief propagates in time according to a pre-defined conditional probability distribution or transition matrix $P(d_{t+1},\boldsymbol{\theta_{t+1}}|d_{t},\boldsymbol{\theta_{t}})$, as: